hengque/elk-analytics-katacoda-tutorial/elk-analytics/step7.md

 ![Dashboard](./assets/dashboard.png)

-(Remember to save the dashboard before browsing something else in Kibana)
+(Remember to save the dashboard before browsing to something else in Kibana)